martbetz/martbetz.github.io/betzys-custom-actions.md

 <br>

 ### copy_path.desktop ###
-Copies the full path of a selected file to the clipboard&nbsp;— insanely useful for copying the full path of any file or directory straight to the clipboard.
+Copies the full path of a selected file to the clipboard&nbsp;— an insanely useful solution that pretty much speaks for itself.

 [xclip](https://github.com/astrand/xclip)

 <br>

 ### view_exif.desktop ###
-Displays the exif data of a selected image in the terminal&nbsp;— a quick and light way to view the full EXIF data of any image file.
+Displays the exif data of a selected image in the terminal&nbsp;— a quick and light way to view the full EXIF data of any image file right there and then.

 [ExifTool](https://github.com/exiftool/exiftool)